oc-shopaholic/oc-shopaholic-docs/modules/brand/collection.md

 ### active()

-Method applies filter by field "active" == true for elements of the collection.
+Method applies filter by "active" field for elements of the collection.

 ### category($iCategoryID)
   * $iCategoryID - product category ID